qzind/qz.sh/README.md

 ## Windows

 Sorry, support for Windows is currently not available.
-If believe you can contribute to this, please fork the project and create a pull request.
+If you believe you can contribute to this, please fork the project and create a pull request.

 ## Advanced